tbensky/Prolog-CLP/README.md

 This repo is a record of my attempt to research and learn Prolog programming using Constraint Logic Programming (CLP).
 The work here was greatly helped along by the [Power of Prolog](https://www.metalevel.at/prolog/optimization) series.

-CLP is a "new" addition to Prolog that didn't exist in Prolog as it existed in the late 1980s.
+CLP is a "new" (mid-2000s) addition to Prolog that didn't exist in Prolog in the late 1980s.
+I can (personally) see how it greatly enhances the power of logic programming.
+It's a tough study though, because Prolog + CLP doesn't appear in any books on Prolog, so there's no unified source for learning about it.

-## Project: Basic ideas
+## Project: Basic ideas of CLP

 Here is a simple Prolog program that tries to instantiate the variables `X`, `Y`, and `Z`.